One question our Singapore team is often faced with when we work on creating an app is that, why do you need other people beyond the developers?

 If someone is building, let’s say, a delivery app for Singapore.

-The role of the UX designers will involve researching on the app by studying competitor apps, user analysis- the problems and needs.
+The role of the UX designers will involve researching the app by studying competitor apps, and user analysis- the problems and needs.

 It will enable them to decide on critical features the app must have, for example, in this case, a GPS-based location system.